Gasol makes six 3-pointers, Raptors beat Wizards 140-111

+TORONTO (AP) — Feeling fresh after a lengthy injury layoff, Marc Gasol helped the Toronto Raptors pile up the points Friday night.

-TORONTO (AP) — Marc Gasol scored a season-high 20 points and matched his career high with six 3-pointers, Norman Powell scored 28 points and the Toronto Raptors beat the Washington Wizards 140-111 on Friday night.
+Gasol scored a season-high 20 and matched his career high with six 3-pointers, Norman Powell added 28 and the Raptors beat the Washington Wizards 140-111, matching the franchise record for points in a game.

+The Raptors also scored 140 points in a double-overtime win at Washington on Jan.
+13, 2019.
+This was the most points they’ve ever scored in regulation.

+Gasol shot 6 for 7 from 3-point range as the Raptors set a franchise record by making 22 treys.
+It was the third time Gasol has made six 3-pointers in a game.
+Powell added four from long range.

+While he appreciated the break, Gasol didn’t find it easy to watch from the bench while he was hurt.

+“Sitting for a few weeks kind of makes you itch a little bit and makes you want to really play and get back and help your team win,” he said.

-Terence Davis II matched his career best with 23 points, OG Anunoby had 18 and Serge Ibaka 15 as the Raptors recorded their highest scoring game of the season and matched the franchise record for points in a game.
-Toronto’s previous high this season was 133 points in a win over Cleveland on Dec.
-16 at home.
+Terence Davis II matched his career best with 23 points, OG Anunoby had 18 and Serge Ibaka 15 for the Raptors, whose previous high this season was 133 points in a home win over Cleveland on Dec.
+16.

 Pascal Siakam scored 12 points and Kyle Lowry had 11 as the Raptors won their seventh consecutive game against the Wizards, and fifth straight at home.
 Toronto has won 17 of its past 20 regular season meetings with Washington.